ScriptFUSION/Porter/README.md

 ### Details

 Record collections may be `Countable`, depending on whether the imported data was countable and whether any destructive operations were performed after import.
 Filtering is a destructive operation since it may remove records and therefore the count reported by a `ProviderResource` would no longer be accurate.
-It is the responsibility of the resource to supply the number of records in its collection by returning an iterator that implements `Countable`, such as `ArrayIterator` or `CountableProviderRecords`.
-When a countable iterator is detected, Porter returns `CountablePorterRecords` provided no destructive operations were performed.
+It is the responsibility of the resource to supply the total number of records in its collection by returning an iterator that implements `Countable`, such as `ArrayIterator`, or more commonly, `CountableProviderRecords`.
+When a countable iterator is used, Porter returns `CountablePorterRecords`, provided no destructive operations were performed.

 Record collections are composed by Porter using the decorator pattern.
 If provider data is not modified, `PorterRecords` will decorate the `ProviderRecords` returned from a `ProviderResource`.
 That is, `PorterRecords` has a pointer back to the previous collection, which could be written as: `PorterRecords` → `ProviderRecords`.
 If a [filter](#filtering) was applied, the collection stack would be `PorterRecords` → `FilteredRecords` → `ProviderRecords`.
 Normally this is an unimportant detail but can sometimes be useful for debugging.